MINIMA: Modality Invariant Image Matching: Introduction

 \section{Introduction}

 Image matching refers to establishing pixel-wise correspondences from two-view images, which serves as a prerequisite for a wide range of visual applications~\cite{ma2021image}.
 Recently, matching two images of different imaging systems/styles plays a vital role in multimodal perceptions~\cite{jiang2021review}, including image fusion and enhancement~\cite{xu2023murf,zhang2021image}, visual localization/navigation~\cite{zhou2021vmloc,aditya2024thermal}, target detection/recognition/tracking~\cite{gehrig2024low,wu2024single,zhu2023visual,zhang2023self,zhang2023diverse,yang2023towards}, \emph{etc}.
-They benefit from gathering the advantages of different modalities by aligning them, thereby yielding more comprehensive representations for better accuracy and robustness.
-However, the cross-view and cross-modality nature makes the matching task much more challenging, particularly using a single model for different modalities such as \emph{RGB-Infrared (IR), RGB-Depth, and RGB-Event}.
+They benefit from gathering the advantages of different modalities by aligning them, thereby yielding more comprehensive representations.
+However, the cross-view and cross-modality nature makes the matching task more challenging, particularly using a single model for different modalities such as \emph{RGB-Infrared (IR), RGB-Depth, and RGB-Event}.

 \ss{10}